SnoopTheDog/Vulpine/README.md

 # Vupine

-Minimalistic kernel edited for personal use, I do not advise using it.
+Minimalistic kernel edited for personal use.

 ## Why